 Your starting line

 We don’t all begin at the same pretty little “GO” point in life.
-If you lived with someone that struggled with addiction, take two steps back.
 Parents divorced?
 Step back.
 If your guardian had depression, another step back.
 If your parent died by suicide, take five steps back.
 Molested?
 Seven steps back.
-If you were neglected, or emotionally or physically abused, take a few more steps back.
+If you were neglected or emotionally or physically abused, take a few more steps back.
 Witness or victim to domestic violence?
 Take three steps back.
 If a family member went to prison, take two steps back.
 Mental or physical illness or challenge, yourself?
 Take several more steps back.

 Flap your wings